olets/hometown-prompt-docs/docs/demo.md

 # Interactive Demo & Configurator

-:::danger Heads Up
+:::tip Heads Up
-v4 is coming.
-If you do advanced configuration, read [the v3.x -> v4.x migration guide](https://v4.hometown-prompt.olets.dev/migrating-between-versions) and/or read about [pinning v3.x](./installation.md).
+v4 is out.
+See [the v3.x -> v4.x migration guide](https://v4.hometown-prompt.olets.dev/migrating-between-versions.html#migrating-from-v3) and/or read about [pinning v3.x](./installation.md)
 :::

 On this page you can see how Hometown Prompt responds to [context](#context) (user, host, Git status, etc).